We're tackling loneliness.

 What we’re doing with the money

-These services, developed from the findings from our research, will help up to 12,500 people reconnect with their local communities by providing up to 12 weeks’ support to:
+These services, developed from the findings from our research, will help thousands of people reconnect with their local communities by providing up to 12 weeks' support to:

 - build confidence